My daughter is almost 10 years old and overweight. I think she is also addicted to food.

-1) The concepts of “overweight” and “obesity” are based on BMI measurements, which have been shown to be bogus and a waste of time.
+1) The concepts of “overweight” and “obesity” are based on BMI measurements, which have been shown to be inaccurate measures of individual health.
 Every body is different, and a higher BMI does not correlate with worse health.
 In fact, people who are in the “overweight” category according to BMI are slightly healthier than those at lower weights.
 This is shocking but true.
-You can find tons of data to support this in our resource library and in these articles on our site.
+You can find tons of data to support this in our resource library and throughout this website.

 There are tons of resources on this site to further demonstrate why your concerns about your daughter’s weight, while perfectly understandable, are unnecessary.
 Furthermore, if you can find a way to stop worrying about her weight, you will help her achieve the healthiest weight for her individual body.

 Our society has given eating a bad rap, and everyone, our kids included, is afraid of eating to their appetite or responding to hunger with adequate food.
 Our kids (just like adults) get bombarded with messages about what they “should” and “shouldn’t” eat, and they internalize those messages and (understandably) become very confused with what they should actually do to nourish their bodies.

 Most kids who sneak food and “overeat” are typically restricting food or being restricted by parents in some way.
 Sneak eating and binge eating are a natural response to under-eating.
 Once we start to feed out kids the food their bodies need (and each body needs a different amount of food), most sneak eating issues disappear unless there is a full-blown eating disorder and additional treatment is needed.